defconfurs/telegram/statements/Code-of-Conduct.md

 3) Participating in this chat means you agree to follow the rules.
 4) All moderator actions may be appealed to any moderator.

-We are also enacting a CoC for our admins
+We are also enacting the following CoC for our moderators

 All moderators are empowered to operate independently.
 When a member brings you an issue either deal with it as soon as you can.
 Any issue be delegated to a fellow moderator.
 If you delegate it, let the requestor know who you delegated it to and why.